-Prime Minister Tony Abbott has announced the formation of an Expert Panel to consider reform of the NSW Liberal Party.
+Prime Minister Tony Abbott has used his weekly video message to remember the 70th anniversary of the Liberal Party.

-Transcript of Prime Minister Tony Abbott’s Address to the NSW Liberal Party State Council in Sydney.
+Transcript of Prime Minister Tony Abbott’s video message.

 This week marks the 70th anniversary of the founding of the Liberal Party.
 [Read more...]